mindriot101/vim-yapf/README.rst

 Why you may not need this plugin
 ================================

+TL;DR: This plugin provides a very simple command.
+If you want much more, use vim-codefmt_.

 The plugin itself is very simple.
 It handles user options granted, but at its core it uses ex commands to perform its magic. ``yapf`` behaves like a good unix command: it takes text on ``stdin`` and spits the altered result to ``stdout``, which is exactly what vim expects.

 At its core, this plugin runs the ex command: